 Given the evidence in the case, the Court determined that because the employer did exert control over the “time, manner or method” of the driver’s employment, the driver was to be considered an employee and therefore was eligible for workers’ compensation benefits.

 So, if your employer is arguing that you are an independent contractor and not entitled to workers’ compensation benefits, you must establish that the employer controls the time you work and the manner in which you complete your work.
-Consult a work injury attorney at Bader Scott Injury Lawyers in Atlanta.
+Consult a Atlanta personal injury attorney at Bader Scott Injury Lawyers in Atlanta.
 You can contact us at (404) 888-8888 for a free consultation.